data-storage-lab/BugBench/README.md

 We hope that our bugbench is helpful and could contribute to the future work.

-Please feel free to direct your concerns or feedback to: Duo Zhang (Duozhang@iastate.edu)
+Please feel free to direct your concerns or feedback to: Duo Zhang (duozhang@iastate.edu)